Sashkan/Sashkan/README.md

 ## I'm a Developer, and Teacher!

-- 🔭 I’m currently working on a [React][website]!
+- 🔭 I’m currently working on a [React course][website]!
-- 🌱 I’m currently learning Recoil 🤣
+- 🌱 I’m currently learning Recoil
-- 👯 I’m looking working as Lead Web Developer at Ubisoft
+- 👯 I’m working as Lead Web Developer at Ubisoft
 - 🥅 2020 Goals: Learn how to play Guitar
 - ⚡ Fun fact: I have an incredible voice